Government procurement

-Government procurement or public procurement is the procurement of goods, services and works on behalf of a public authority, such as a government agency.
-Amounting to 12 percent of global GDP in 2018, government procurement accounts for a substantial part of the global economy.
+Government procurement or public procurement is the purchase of goods, works (construction) or services by the state, such as by a government agency or a state-owned enterprise.
+In 2019, public procurement accounted for approximately 12% of GDP in OECD countries.
+In 2021 the World Bank Group estimated that public procurement made up about 15% of global GDP.
+Therefore, government procurement accounts for a substantial part of the global economy.